 What Beneficiaries Need to Know

 The probate process may seem overwhelming due to the documents and information needed.
 Beneficiaries can make the process easier by speaking with anyone who has them listed as an heir.
 Knowing where essential documents are and how they will be distributed according to a will or trust can help a beneficiary prepare for the future.

 Additionally, beneficiaries can simplify the probate process by hiring a probate attorney.
 A knowledgeable New York probate attorney can help beneficiaries keep track of deadlines, paperwork, and other requirements.
 They can also represent beneficiaries in court if necessary.

-If you are about to embark on the probate process, the team at Law Offices of Steven M. Adler, PLLC is here for you.
+If you are about to embark on the probate process, the team at Adler Law is here for you.
 We will support you and your loved ones if probate is necessary and guide you through any important appointments or provisions.